 Frequently Asked Questions

-Students can make payments by logging into their WebAdvisor account, clicking on the Make a Payment link (under the Financial Information Column).
-Parents can make a payment by going to WebAdvisor and clicking the Parent Make a Payment option.
+Students can make payments by logging into their WebAdvisor account and clicking on the My Student Account Center link (under the Financial Information Column).
+Parents can make a payment once the student authorizes the parent via the Authorized Users tab on the Student Account Center.
+Once the parent is authorized, the parent can pay by going to the link provided in the authorization email.

 A $150 payment plan fee is assessed to a student's account when a down payment is not received at the time of registration.

 A $40 drop fee is assessed to a student's account every time a class is dropped, with the exception of class cancellation or advising error.